Introduction¶

 Disk Encryption¶

 This section details the use of the dm-crypt/LUKS tool for the encryption of permanent disks.
-This tools is provided as standard by Linux distributions and can easily be installed with the package manager of your virtual machine.
+This tool is provided as standard by Linux distributions and can easily be installed with the package manager of your virtual machine.
 The example is based on using an Ubuntu distribution, but can easily be reproduced with a RedHat-based operating system.

 ubuntu@my-vm-name:~$ sudo su -